spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/recommendations.md

 ## Prometheus

-Option `global.spire.recommendations.prometheus` enables prometheus style exporters to be exposed out of the relvant pods.
+Option `global.spire.recommendations.prometheus` enables prometheus style exporters to be exposed out of the relevant pods.
 This enables Prometheus or other compatable services to gather metrics from the various services.

 ## Strict Mode